Team4914/website/src/content/blog/intro.md

 tags: [education]
 ---

-# The Importance of Robotics in High School Education

 Robotics programs in high schools are becoming increasingly popular as a way to engage students in STEM subjects and prepare them for future careers.
 There are many benefits of introducing robotics education at the high school level, including:

 ## Developing Technical Skills